18 Best Baby Breakfast Recipes

 - Spread 2 tbsp of batter on top of bananas

-- Cook until tops of pancakes start to bubble and flip.
+- Cook until the tops of the pancakes start to bubble and flip.

-- Cook until pancakes are completely cooked through.
+- Cook until pancakes are thoroughly cooked through.

-- Thaw cherries or blueberries and slice into pieces appropriate for your child
+- Thaw cherries or blueberries and slice them into pieces appropriate for your child

 - Serve each pancake with a dollop of plain yoghurt spread over the pancake and a spoonful of fruit